Michiel1992/voltstarP/README.md

 <img width="284" height="414" alt="screen2" src="https://github.com/user-attachments/assets/8431f3db-45a0-440e-b688-44fbb4396c29" />

-Download the release on github
+Download the release on github, buy me a coffee if you like the project!

 ## Features